 - High purchase APR

 Credit Card Alternatives

 Most rewards cards earn bonus points at more places than TJX Rewards stores.
 You might consider these options.

 Capital One Quicksilver Cash Rewards Credit Card

 The Capital One® Quicksilver® Cash Rewards Credit Card earns unlimited 1.5% back on every purchase and there is no foreign transaction fee.
 There is no foreign transaction fee so this is good for the periodic overseas trip.
 This is a good option if your credit score is at least 740, although it’s possible to get approved with a score in the 600s.

-Earn 5% back on the first $1500 on quarterly bonus purchases like groceries, gas stations, and department stores with the Chase Freedom®.
-All non-bonus purchases earn 1% back.
-You can redeem your rewards points for cash, travel, and gift card rewards.
+Earn 5% back on the first $1500 on quarterly bonus purchases (once activated) like groceries, gas stations, and department stores with the Chase Freedom Flex℠.
+Cardholders also earn:

 Capital One Venture Rewards Credit Card